getify/You-Dont-Know-JS/scope-closures/ch4.md

 }
 ```

-Node then (again, essentially) invokes the added `Module(..)` function to run your module.
+Node then essentially invokes the added `Module(..)` function to run your module.
 You can clearly see here why `studentName` and `hello` identifiers are thus not global, but rather declared in the module scope.

-As noted earlier, Node defines a number of "globals" like `require()`, but they're not actually identifiers in the global scope.
-They're provided in the available scope to every module, essentially a bit like the parameters listed in the `Module(..)` declaration function.
+As noted earlier, Node defines a number of "globals" like `require()`, but they're not actually identifiers in the global scope (nor properties of the global object).
+They're made available in the scope of every module, essentially a bit like the parameters listed in the `Module(..)` declaration function.

 So how do you define actual global variables in Node?
-The only way to do so is to add properties to another of Node's automatically provided "globals", which is unsurprisignly called `global`. `global` is ostensibly (if not actually) a reference to the real global scope object, somewhat like using `window` in a browser JS environment.
+The only way to do so is to add properties to another of Node's automatically provided "globals", which is unsurprisignly called `global`. `global` is ostensibly a reference to the real global scope object, somewhat like using `window` in a browser JS environment.

 Consider: